-A prolapsed disc may be referred to by several different terms, including a ruptured disc, a herniated disc, or a “slipped” disc.
-All of these terms mean that a portion of an intervertebral disc’s gel-like nucleus has leaked into the spinal canal through a tear or split in the disc’s layered, cartilaginous outer wall.
-This can occur at any level of the spine, but is most frequently found in the lower back, where the lumbar vertebrae and discs bear much of the body’s weight and where the body’s movement places the majority of stress over time.
+A prolapsed disc may be referred to by several different terms, including a “ruptured disc,” a “herniated disc” or a “slipped disc.”
+All of these terms signify that a portion of an intervertebral disc’s gel-like nucleus has leaked into the spinal canal through a tear or split in the disc’s layered, cartilaginous outer wall.
+This can occur at any level of the spine, but is most frequently found in the lower back, where the lumbar vertebrae and discs bear much of the body’s weight, and where the body’s movement places the majority of stress over time.

 Intervertebral disc degeneration often occurs in stages, and a prolapsed disc takes place in a relatively early stage.
 When a disc becomes thinner, dryer, or weaker due to age or injury, the disc can begin to protrude beyond its normal position between the vertebrae.
 This disc prolapse can eventually lead to a full herniation, or tearing, of the disc and the extrusion of nucleus material.

-In many cases, a herniated, ruptured, or prolapsed disc is asymptomatic and remains undetected.
-However, if extruded disc material does irritate nerve endings in the disc’s wall, or impinges an adjacent nerve root or the spinal cord, it can produce the following symptoms:
+In many cases, a herniated, ruptured or prolapsed disc is asymptomatic and remains undetected.
+However, if extruded disc material irritates nerve endings in the disc’s wall, or impinges an adjacent nerve root or the spinal cord, it can produce the following symptoms:

 - Pain or stiffness at the site of the disc prolapse